Madame de Matignon: Fashion and extravagancy

 It is known that she paid her tailor 600 livres for one dress.
 The price for a very elaborate dress could be as high as 10,000 livres.

-She gave her hairdresser, fashion merchant Le sieur Beaulard, also known in some sources mistakenly as Baulard, 24 000 livres (e.g. pounds in silver) a year for styling her hair in a different way every day of the year.
+She gave her hairdresser Le sieur Beaulard, a fashion merchant also given in some sources mistakenly as "Baulard", 24 000 livres (e.g. pounds in silver) a year for styling her hair in a different way every day of the year.

 The value corresponds in 2014 euros some 1,2 million €.

 Considering the enormous amount of money paid, it is not known whether this applied for styling her own hair or her wigs or both.
 Also it is not known how many employees Beaulard had in his shop.
 It is known that besides Rose Bertin, Le sieur Beaulard was among the following three top fashion merchants alongside Madame Eloffe and Mademoiselle Alexandre in the 1770s.
 Beaulard was praised as "a modiste without parallel, the creator and the poet ... because of his myriad inventions and delicious names for fripperies".
 As the coiffures got very high during the 1770s, Beaulard invented the coiffure à la grand-mére, a mechanical coiffure which could be lowered as much as one foot (30 cm) by touching a spring.

 However, the King of the Parisian hairdressing was Léonard Autié, who was Queen Marie Antoinette's favourite coiffeur.
 The Queen also used the services of Beaulard, which caused rivalry with Queen's favourite fashion merchant Rose Bertin.

 Styling and making huge and elaborate coiffures was labour-intensive and costly business.
 A chignon wig made to the opera singer Antoinette Saint-Huberty (Saint-Huberti) cost 232 livres.

 A coiffure was usually put together with clients own hair as a base, including metal wire and padded cushion supports, false hair (postiches), wheat starch, pomade made of lard and ornaments like flowers, feathers, jewelry, ribbons, gauze, lace and sometimes even with little objects like miniature ships.
 The number of wigs owned by Countess de Matignon is not known.

 One of her hairstyles is known to be called à la Jardinière (Gardener Style), adorned with an artichoke and broccoli sprouts.

 The information known for the price of a (gentleman's) wig or perruque, varied from 12 livres for the cheapest one, to 35 livres for the most expensive one.
 It has been estimated that in the 1200 wig making and hairdressing shops worked some 10 000 employees or journeymen (garçons), usually 15 hours a day.
 In the 1780s there were some 900 master wig makers in Paris.